filip-frisk/AI_Feynman_2024_tools/README.md

-# AI Feynman working instance and tools for spring 2024
+# Only working AI Feynman instance and tools for spring 2024
 A repository with tools to use https://github.com/SJ001/AI-Feynman by Filip Frisk.

 ## HowTo